 My primary telescope is the one that took most of the images you see.
-It is an Orion 110mm f7 Premium ED APO refractor with a 770mm focal length.
+This piece of astronomy equipment is my pride and joy and is an Orion 110mm f7 Premium ED APO refractor with a 770mm focal length (not made any more, closest out now is probably the Sky-Watcher Pro ED 120mm Doublet APO Refractor).
 It sits on top of an Orion Sirius computerized EQ mount.
 Tracking is provided by an Orion Starshoot Auto Guider mounted in an Orion ShortTube 80mm refractor which is mounted on top of the 110mm refractor.
-I have two finders, an actual green laser from Celestron and an Orion EZ Finder Deluxe.
+I have two finders, an actual green laser from Celestron and an Orion/Astromania EZ Finder Deluxe.

 Most people will tell you if you want to buy a scope and start in the hobby that you should buy something like a Dobsonian and do visual astronomy for a year or so before jumping into astrophotography and spending a ton of cash on expensive astronomy equipment, that is exactly what I did not do 🙂

 Primary visual astronomy equipment